minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 * Forward the `51820/UDP` port of your router to the local IP of your MiniBolt.
    This procedure changes from router to router so we can't be very specific, but involves logging into your router's administrative web interface (usually at [http://192.168.1.1](http://192.168.1.1)) and finding the relevant settings page.
 See [portforward.com](https://portforward.com/) for directions on how to port forward with your NAT/router device.

-* Update the packages and install WireGuard
+* Update the packages, upgrade and install WireGuard

   ```sh
   $ sudo apt update && sudo apt full-upgrade